A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Variation of Merger Parameters and Robustness of Results

 Spurious heating is much less important for the 0.7 - 0.8\,\Msun\ merger, since its core has mixed to much greater extent and less time was needed for the merger to complete.
-The total thermal energy generated in the isolated WD at 224\,s is only $\sim\!3$\% of the thermal energy generated during merger, and even at the very center spurious heating contributes only $\sim\!35$\% (rather than nearly all) of the thermal energy.
-As a result, the central temperature of the merger, $1.4 \times 10^8\,$K, is substantially higher than that of the isolated WD, $7.8 \times 10^7\,$K.
+The total thermal energy generated in the isolated WD at 224\,s is only $\sim\!3$\% of the thermal energy generated during merger, and even at the very center spurious heating contributes $\sim\!35$\% (rather than nearly all) of the thermal energy.
+As a result, the central temperature of the merger, $1.4 \times 10^8\,$K, is substantially higher than that of the isolated WD, $7.8 \times 10^7\,$K. It is important to note this comparison overestimates spurious heating, since the isolated WD will have had many more particles that dip below the Fermi energy than the much hotter merger remnant core.

 Overall, we conclude that spurious heating is present, but is recognized fairly easily and does not influence our conclusions.
-In particular, its effects should be small in both high-density regions with $T\gtrsim3\times10^8$\,K and in low-density, $\lesssim\!10^5\,\gcc$ material where degeneracy has been lifted.
+In particular, its effects on remnants should be small in both high-density regions with $T\gtrsim3\times10^8$\,K and in lower-density $\lesssim\!10^6\,\gcc$ regions.

-The spurious heating may be minimized by an appropriate choice of the viscosity prescription.
-For instance, a larger viscosity would reduce particle noise, which in turn would reduce spurious heating.
-However, a large viscosity would also increase dissipation of differential rotation.
 Other simulations may suffer from spurious heating as well.
 In this respect, it is intriguing that our equatorial temperature curves for a 0.6 - 0.8\,\Msun\ merger are a good match those of \citetalias{loreig09}, even in the center (Fig.~\ref{fig:compwithloreig}; Sec.~\ref{ssec:compwithloreig}).